jpranays/react-fast-hooks/docs/docs/hooks/useGeolocation.md

 - `altitudeAccuracy` : The accuracy of the altitude in meters.
 - `heading` : The direction of travel in degrees.
 - `speed` : The speed in meters per second.
-- `timestamp` : The time at which the location was retrieved.
+- `timestamp` : The time at which the location or error was occurred.
+- `error` : `GeolocationError`

-Or an `GeolocationError` containing the following properties:
+An `GeolocationError` containing the following properties:

 - `code` : The error code.
 - `message` : The error message.